DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 ## Assignment

 There is nothing you need to submit after this lesson.
-(Notice that the "Assignment" heading above doesn't have any additional text.)
-But complete the action item below.

-Write a blog post or personal journal entry that addresses the following:

-1. What mindset challenges do you struggle with the most?
+Should you want to work on your job search mindset or you are looking for strategies to stay posititve, talk to your coach.